Workplace Productivity: 8 Ways To Help Your Team Get Things Done

 Sit down on your own or with other managers and brainstorm ways to move your business from today into the future.

-Look deeper into your business to identify peaks and valleys of activity.
-Review patterns of activity for days, weeks, months, and even years.
+Look deeper into your business to identify typical workflow, peak activity periods, low activity periods, and seasonal fluctuations.
+Review historical data, operational requirements, and patterns of activity for days, weeks, months, and even years.

-Instead of starting with the first shift on Monday and working your way through to the last shift on Sunday, consider building shifts around skilled employees and then filling in other employees around them.
+Instead of starting with the first shift on Monday and working your way through to the last shift on Sunday, consider building shifts around skilled, experienced employees and then filling in other employees around them.

 Doing so serves two important purposes: